 Even with these small issues, my husband and I still really like using Personal Capital.
 It’s the best free budgeting app to level up your money!

-That’s what I’ve done in the past five years.
 But don’t take my word for it.
-Check out Personal Capital, the best free budgeting app, by clicking the button below!
+Check out Personal Capital, the best free budgeting app!